graphitemaster/codin/doc/STYLE.md

 # Style

-This is the style guide of the codin compiler.
+This is the style guide of the c-odin compiler.

 * C11
 * Types `PascalCase`